 Challenge Harrington & Associates, a construction management company based out of Richmond Hill, was carrying out renovations at an industrial warehouse in North York and needed to ensure that no buried utility services existed where excavation and sawing was planned….

-In the latest issue of Heavy Equipment User Guide, Kevin Vine, President of multiVIEW discusses how Ground Penetrating Radar (GPR) is being applied for everything from imaging bridge decks to safely scanning concrete in public spaces.
-He also discusses the…
+In the latest issue of Heavy Equipment Guide, Kevin Vine, President of multiVIEW discusses how Ground Penetrating Radar (GPR) is being applied for everything from imaging bridge decks to safe concrete scanning in public spaces.
+He also discusses the advantages…

-Challenge multiVIEW was retained by Applied Research Associates (ARA) Inc. to perform a two phase Ground Penetrating Radar (GPR) survey for a 1.12 km section of Spragues Road in the Regional Municipality of Waterloo.
-The survey was targeted towards finding…
+Challenge – measuring asphalt thickness and uncovering the PCC layer multiVIEW was retained by Applied Research Associates (ARA) Inc. to perform a two phase Ground Penetrating Radar (GPR) survey for a 1.12 km section of Spragues Road in the Regional…

 Today it is common knowledge that the key to ensuring safe cutting, coring or excavation is to start with a scan or locate to map out buried objects and identify potential hazards.
 Traditional X-Ray technology is largely being replaced by…